-Regulations valid for all member states are documented in EU regulations.
-The currently most important under wine law are 1601/1991, 834/2007 (see also under EU Organic Regulation ), 1234/2007, 479/2008, 555/2008, 436/2009, 605/2009, 606/2009 and 1169/2011.
-In addition, there are about 20 other directives and ordinances, which also affect at least in part wine law concerns.
-For the layman, this is almost confusing, because amended regulations are announced by a separate decree (with a new number).
-There is (unfortunately) no comprehensive EU law, where you can find everything in one place for a particular topic.
-There are also many country-specific laws and exemptions.
+Regulations applicable to all member states are documented in EU regulations.
+The currently most important in terms of wine law are 1601/1991, 834/2007 (see also under EU Organic Regulation ), 1234/2007, 479/2008, 555/2008, 436/2009, 605/2009, 606/2009, 1169/2011 and 1308/2013.
+In addition, there are around 20 other guidelines and ordinances that also at least partially concern wine law issues.
+This is almost confusing for the layperson, because amended regulations are announced by a separate regulation (with a new number).
+There is (unfortunately) no comprehensive EU legislation where you can find everything in one place for a certain topic.
+There are also many country-specific laws and exception regulations.

 The standard work in Germany is the "Weinrecht" (Walhalla publishing house, Wilhelm Schevardo and Josef Koy), which in the edition published in December 2019 comprises 4,570 pages plus CD-ROM.
 It offers the wine law of the EU, the Federal Republic and the federal states.
 Another work is that of the German Wine Institute ( DWI ) published online platform " Weinrecht " (digital follow-up to the "Weinrecht Commentary" by Prof. Dr. Hans-Jörg cook ).
 The standard work in Austria is the "Weingesetz" (Manz publishing house, Hannes Mraz and Hans Valentin), which comprises 816 pages in the 5th edition published in 2018.
 It offers a comprehensive presentation of the entire wine law including all regulations and EU regulations.
 There is also the electronic database RIS (legal information system), which contains, among other things, wine law issues.